sktime/datadict-howto/README.md

-This dataset was exported from the pet register database for research purposes by Matthew Ludas on 2023-10-27, to develop a machine learning model that recommends pets to prospective owners.
+This dataset was exported from the pet register database for research purposes by Matthew Ludas on 2023-10-27, to develop a machine learning model to distinguish cats from dogs.

 ## Tables